FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/ssl.md

 In requester mode, this value is used as the default security profile.

-In server mode, Transfer CFT{{< TransferCFT/componentshortname  >}} refuses to start up if it does not find the CFTSSL object that corresponds to the identifier specified here.
+In server mode, {{< TransferCFT/axwayvariablesComponentShortName  >}} refuses to start up if it does not find the CFTSSL object that corresponds to the identifier specified here.

 #### CFTPART